Pranjal-SB/OutN/README.md

 - requires [python](https://www.python.org/) to be installed

-download the latest release by going to [releases](https://github.com/Pranjal-SB/OutN/releases/latest) and downloading the source code
+download the latest code by clicking on the code button and then the download zip button.

 extract the folder and open a command prompt window in it